losandes/supposed/README.md

 // test.js
 const test = require('supposed')

-// notice we threw `only!` in this description
+// notice we threw `ONLY` in this description
-// it can be whatever you want, though, as long as it's unique test('only! when dividing a number by zero', {
+// it can be whatever you want, though, as long as it's unique test('ONLY when dividing a number by zero', {
   'it should return Infinity': (t) => {
     t.strictEqual(42 / 0, Infinity)
   }